-Residential natural gas usage accounts for less than 5% of
+Residential natural gas usage accounts for less than 5% of total U.S. GHG emissions gas for electric generation has already reduced GHG emissions by 53% on average

 The U.S. natural gas transmission and distribution system (2.6M miles of underground pipeline) is the safest and most reliable way to deliver energy